For The Soul And For The Mind Demo's Of '71-'74

 Item Details+

-| Genre | Folk World & Country |
+| Genre | Folk, World, and Country |

 | Style | Country |